AdrijaK/configs/docs/ku_sund_danhead.md

 # nf-core/configs: configuration for KU_SUND_DANHEAD
 All nf-core pipelines have been successfully configured for use on the DANHEAD server at the Novo Nordisk Foundation Center for Stem Cell Medicine (reNEW) at the University of Copenhagen.

-To use the institution profile, run the pipeline with `-profile ku_sund_dangpu`.
-This will download and launch the `ku_sund_dangpu.config` which has been pre-configured with a setup suitable for the DANHEAD.
+To use the institution profile, run the pipeline with `-profile ku_sund_danhead`.
+This will download and launch the `ku_sund_danhead.config` which has been pre-configured with a setup suitable for the DANHEAD.

 ## What you need to know before running nf-core pipleines on DANHEAD